Tracking poll: Bush has built solid advantage

-In the past, the poll has shown Bush with at least 48 percent of support for five consecutive days, and Gore with no more than 43 percent during that same length of time.
+Most important, note that the poll has shown Bush with at least 48 percent of support for four straight days, and Gore with no more than 43 percent during that same time.

-That stability indicates that Bush has built a solid advantage over his rival in the post-debate phase of the campaign.
+That is the kind of stability which indicates that Bush has built a solid advantage over his

-As always, the key question is whether Bush can hold that advantage, since neither candidate has been able to permanently take control of the race since Labor Day.
+As always, the key question is whether he can hold onto that advantage, since neither candidate has been able to permanently take control of this race.

 CNN/USA TODAY/GALLUP POLL